Semi-Homemade Granola Bars

 ½ cup pitted dates, finely chopped

 1 ½ tablespoons vanilla extract

 ½ cup honey

 Preheat your oven to 300 degrees F.

-Butter a baking dish (ideally 8″ x 12″) and then line the bottom with parchment paper–all to avoid sticking!*
+Butter a baking dish (ideally 8-inch x 12-inch) and then line the bottom with parchment paper to avoid sticking*.

 Pour all the granola into a bowl and add the chocolate, nuts, dates, and pumpkin seeds.
 Toss together well.

 Add the granola mix to the prepared baking dish, packing it in tightly and smoothing the top.
-The easiest way to do this is is to use a plastic spatula or even with your hands but be sure to wet your fingers first.
+The easiest way to do this is to use a plastic spatula or even your hands, but be sure to wet your fingers first.

 Let the granola cool fully before cutting into desired shape (squares or bars).
-Enjoy at room temperature!** And happy snacking.
+Happy snacking*!

-**As aforementioned, you can microwave a bit and enjoy warm for breakfast!
+You can microwave your granola bars a bit and enjoy them warm for breakfast, if you prefer.